fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ### Hide Posts

-If you want to hide some posts on the index page, you can set `hide: true` at the [Front-matter](https://hexo.io/docs/front-matter) of the post.
+If you want to hide some posts, you can set `hide: true` at the [front-matter](https://hexo.io/docs/front-matter) of the post.

 ```yaml
 ---